 Health and Welfare of the Jewish Community

-- The quality of life of vulnerable Jewish residents of metropolitan Detroit will be improved as a result of the program’s impact in areas of health and social welfare.
+- The quality of life of vulnerable or/and underserved Jewish residents of metropolitan Detroit will be improved as a result of the program’s impact in areas of health and social welfare.

 Health of the Metropolitan Detroit Community

-- Vulnerable residents of metropolitan Detroit will experience improved health outcomes as a result of increased access to quality health care.
+- Vulnerable or/and underserved residents of metropolitan Detroit will experience improved health outcomes as a result of increased access to quality health care.
 Priority may be given to urban communities; and

 Enhancing the Historic Bond between the Jewish Community and Detroit